markteicher/Adaptive_Test_Orchestration/README.md

   - Execution stops on explicit errors.
   - Stop conditions are deliberate and recorded.

-These guardrails are not features.
-They are test conditions.
+These guardrails exist to eliminate hidden assumptions and validate automation under real operational constraints.

 ---

 ### 🔁 Orchestration and Execution Model

-ATO executes test modules sequentially.
+ATO executes approved test modules sequentially.

 Each module:
 - receives a constrained execution context